geopm/geopm/integration/apps/README.md

   Each application is briefly described in the application directory markdown readme.
-Any notes or information useful for running experiements with the application should be noted in this file.
+Any notes or information useful for running experiments with the application should be noted in this file.

 #### Application Python file